peidacai/espresso-math.github.io/_posts/2016-11-19-General-Assembly-Capstone02post.md

 ![nyc_tlc_data]({{site-url}}/images/nyc_tlc_data.png)

 I wanted to only look at yellow cab data for 2 main reasons: hardware performance limitations and yellow cab data should be the most representative of the customer volume in New York City (out of the 3).
-Data for each month is about 2 Gbytes and to account for fluctuations between months, I would need at least 12 months of data.
+Data for each month is about 2 Gbytes and to account for seasonalities, I would need at least 12 months of data.
 Eventually, I settled for a year of yellow cab data (1% sample) for operational efficiency reasons.
 I parsed each 2.0 Gbyte file with some lines of code to take 1 of every 100 lines.

 ```py
 factor = 100